robertostling/eflomal/README.md

 the output can be fed directly to `atools` (see `scripts/align_symmetrize.sh` for an example).

+In case you made a mistake with the direction, you can fix it afterwards with `scripts/reverse_moses.py`.

 ## Performance

 This is a comparison between eflomal,